A coupled guiding center-Boris particle pusher for magnetized plasmas in compact-object magnetospheres: Conclusions

 We tested the new algorithm for typical plasma parameters in compact-object magnetospheres.
 We considered two cases, namely i) an isolated reconnecting current sheet in magnetized plasma, and ii) a reconnection layer that formed in the magnetized magnetosphere of a BH.
 We compared the motion of charged particles with our new coupled pusher to a reference solution of the full equations of motion where the gyro-frequency is fully resolved, for a range of particle magnetizations.
 In this way, we probed increasingly larger scale separations between the particle gyro-motion and the length scales of variation of the electromagnetic fields (which are resolved on the computational grid).
 We find that the new coupled scheme can reproduce the reference results very well for the large scale separations we considered here, as applicable in magnetospheres of compact objects.
 We also show that for particles moving in the magnetized upstream (away from current sheets) all drifts associated with field curvature can be safely neglected for the strong magnetic fields near compact objects.
 Our particle pusher is presented such that it can be readily implemented in existing PiC algorithms, both in flat spacetime and in a dedicated covariant formulation for curved spacetime.
 The scheme can also be used to trace test particles in magnetohydrodynamic simulations, for example to study particle acceleration due to resistive relativistic reconnection in compact-object magnetospheres, accretion disks, coronae, and jets (\citealt{ripperda2018b,ripperda2019a,ripperda2019b,ripperda2020}).
 In future applications we will focus on global simulations of particle acceleration in current sheets that form in highly magnetized compact-object magnetospheres.
-In these environments, when particles accelerate to high energies, they are typically subject to radiative (e.g. synchrotron) losses.
+In these environments, when particles accelerate to high energies, they are typically subject to radiative (e.g.\ synchrotron) losses.
 In order to probe the fast-cooling regime of energetic particles in the current sheet (\citealt{cerutti2016,philippovspitkovsky2018}), previous PiC simulations of pulsar magnetospheres required to take very small time steps such that the Larmor frequency is resolved everywhere, including regions near the stellar surface where gyration can become extremely fast\footnote{This is necessary because accurate accounting of the synchrotron losses requires resolving the Larmor frequency in time.
 Under-resolving Larmor gyrations in time, while keeping the same synchrotron cooling strength, results in numerical instabilities.}.
 Our new coupled pusher removes this limitation, as only high-energy particles, pushed with a Boris algorithm, are subject to synchrotron cooling.
+Note that our formulation of the GCA equations implicitly assumes that all GCA particles are indeed in a state of near-zero magnetic moment (which in realistic situations can occur e.g., due to radiative cooling).
+In the unlikely case where the magnetic moment remains non-negligible, but at the same time the gyro-radius is microscopic, the scheme could suffer from significant inaccuracies.
+Therefore, care should be taken in applying the algorithm to these specific situations, which however we do not foresee in the applications we target.